o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

 3. Select **Atom Tools** > **Pass Viewer**.
 4. In the pop-up **PassTree View**, enable **Preview Attachment** and **Show Pass Attachments**.
 5. In the **PassTree**, find *MotionVectorPass* > *MeshMotionVectorPass* and select the line with `CameraMotion`.
 6. Ensure you are viewing your tree.
 Note that you probably won't see much except black on the bottom left preview, because the motion vectors are very small because our tree only moves minimally.
 However, if you move the camera around or translate the tree quickly, you may see some motion vectors pop up.

-   You can also open `MeshMotionVectorVegetationBending.azsli` and scale `OUT.m_motion` in the pixel shader to ensure that the motion vectors' directions are working properly.
+You can also open `MeshMotionVectorVegetationBending.azsl` and scale `OUT.m_motion` in the pixel shader to ensure that the motion vectors' directions are working properly.

 This video shows the motion vectors when `OUT.m_motion` is scaled by `10000.0`.
 {{< video src="/images/atom-guide/vegetation-bending-tutorial/motionvectortree.mp4" autoplay="true" loop="true" muted="true" width="100%" info="Video of tree motion vector." >}}